NAMEER242/DynamicNestedField/README.md

 `DynamicNestedField` is a set of tools used to perform dynamic nested operation on django models without worrying about the problems and authentication leaks that come with it.

+This library has support for `django-restql` and `django-filter` with predefined filters for main django model fields.

 ## Installation

 Install using `pip`...